Ambitwistor Strings in Six and Five Dimensions: Discussion

 In the RNS model, the linearized field equation for external states came from requiring that the vertex operators were BRST invariant at the quantum level.
 The ambitwistor cohomology group $H^1(\P\A,\cO(2s-2))$ encodes generic space-time fields (not necessarily on-shell), so we expect quantum consistency of the current model to again impose field equations.
 In this paper, consistency was guaranteed by using vertex operators built from the Penrose of momentum eigenstate representatives on twistor space $Q$, which are necessarily on-shell.
 However, this was not obtained from a proper understanding of the BRST cohomology of the ambitwistor model, which is certainly desirable.

-One can also ask for twistorial models in higher dimensions, particularly 10d and 11d.
-Following the same logic as this paper, models in these dimensions were were sketched by two of the authors in \cite{Geyer:2019ayz}.
-Although the worldsheet theories were not set up systematically, a version of the polarised scattering equations was introduced, together with supersymmetric amplitude formul\ae\ for gauge and gravity theories.
-These models are somewhat cumbersome in that the little group in 10d is now SO(8) so that the analogue of the $a$ index ranges from 1 to 8, and 1 to 16 in 11d and hence we have many fields and constraints.
+The question arises as to whether 5d is special or whether one can construct analagous twistorial models in up to 10d as in the RNS case, or perhaps even 11d.
+Such twistorial models have been investigated in higher dimensions, particularly in 6d as already discussed but also following the same logic as this paper, models for 10 and 11d were sketched by two of the authors in \cite{Geyer:2019ayz}.
+In 6, 10 and 11d, although the worldsheet theories were not set up completely systematically, a version sufficient to express the polarised scattering equations was introduced, together with supersymmetric amplitude formul\ae\ for gauge and gravity theories.
+However, the worldsheet matter that would seem to give rise to the relevant formulae was not self-contained and seemed to require a doubling of the ambitwistor target space coordinates (and perhaps therefore also further constraints to compensate).
+Despite these hurdles, at some stage it may well become possible to complete these models.
+The 10 \& 11d models are rather large in that the little group in 10d is now SO(8) so that the analogue of the $a$ index ranges from 1 to 8, and 1 to 16 in 11d and hence we have many fields and constraints.
 The models are closely related to models that had been introduced earlier as worldline models in \cite{Bars:2004dg,Bandos:2006nr,Uvarov:2015rxa} and proposed as ambitwistor strings in \cite{Bandos:2014lja}, see also \cite{Bandos:2019zqp}, who proposes that the additional degrees of freedom correspond to those of M-theory.

 Different twistorial strategies are also possible in higher dimensions, in particular the worldline models of Berkovits \cite{Berkovits:1990yc} is based on an impure twistor in 10 dimensions that nevertheless determines a null geodesic.
 This was elevated to an ambitwistor string in \cite{Berkovits:2019bbx,Reid-Edwards:2017goq}.
 In 10d it is natural also to represent null geodesics as intersections of pairs of $\alpha$-planes, and a model based on two pure supertwistors was proposed in \cite{Sepulveda:2020kjc}.
 Given the parallels between conventional strings and ambitwistor strings, another area of investigation is to find twistorial representations of the standard superstring; work in this direction appears in \cite{Uvarov:2006ed,Uvarov:2007vs,Berkovits:2014aia,Berkovits:2015yra}.